wasp-lang/wasp/web/docs/database/crud.md

 Like with actions and queries, you can define the implementation in a Javascript/Typescript file.
 The overrides are functions that take the following arguments:

+- `args`

-- `args` - The arguments of the operation i.e. the data that's sent from the client.
+  The arguments of the operation i.e. the data sent from the client.

+- `context`

-- `context` - Context contains the `user` making the request and the `entities` object containing the entity that's being operated on.
+  Context contains the `user` making the request and the `entities` object with the entity that's being operated on.

 <ShowForTs>